Partial Lump Sum Payment

-- Tax benefits: By taking our your PLS, you are reducing your standard monthly disbursements, and therefore lowering income over time.
-If your PLS option is placed within a tax-sheltered vehicle such as an annuity or Roth IRA account, you may be able to pay less taxes over time.
+- Tax benefits: By taking out your PLS, you are reducing your standard monthly disbursements, and therefore lowering your income over time.
+If your PLS option is placed within a tax-sheltered vehicle such as an annuity or Roth IRA, you may be able to pay less taxes over time.

 Applying for the PLS is relatively straightforward—if you are eligible for PLS, you will receive a special Option Election Form upon retirement on which you may choose PLS as well as the standard option for your monthly benefit.
 This form must be filed by the end of the month in which you retire.
 It is imperative that you speak with a financial advisor before making this decision—in the case that you decide to take advantage of your PLS, you may not change your mind after 30 days have passed since the end of your retirement month.

-More information regarding the PLS option, including available PLS payment options and percentages may be found on the official website: https://www.osc.state.ny.us/retirement/publications/partial-lump-sum-pls-payment-retirement
+More information regarding the PLS option, including available PLS payment options and percentages may be found on the official website.

 If you are a member of the New York State Police or Fire Retirement System and have questions regarding the PLS option, schedule a complimentary consultation with Craig James Financial Services, LLC by calling: 631.393.2888

-*Neither United Planners or your representative offers tax advice.
+*Neither United Planners nor your representative offers tax advice.